Ada-C7/recursion-tracing/README.md

 - What is mystery1(5)?
 15
 - What is mystery1(10)?
 55
-- What is mystery1(0)? infinite recurion
+- What is mystery1(0)? infinite recursion

 ### Trace #2
 ```